ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 *(alt subtitle: How to pretend you're writing rust when in C)*

-TODO we need an intro
+One of the many unique aspects of C that you won't encounter in other languages is how manual resource management is -- almost all higher level languages have automatic garbage collection, and those that don't typically have other automated methods like destructors.
+This memory *un*safety, combined with the lack of any language-level safety rails, make this one thing that's easily mess up.
+However, we can borrow ideas that have been developed over time to make it easier to be safe.

 <!--more-->

 For the purposes of this article, we'll mostly be concerned with memory *management* -- ensuring that we clean up all allocated memory (or other resources) exactly once.
 This means no leaking, and no double or invalid frees.
-While we're at it, we'll also want to prevent other memory safety issues like use-after-free if we can.

-# Sharing is caring, but it's also kinda unsafe
+Related issues, like use-after-free, will also be covered to a lesser degree, and we mostly won't bother with the remaining concerns.

+# Training Wheels

-A basic but rather limiting approach is to never allow multiple pointers to point to a single allocation.
-Instead, you're only allowed a single variable, struct field, or array element.
-For now, we'll also forbid changing the value of pointers.
+A basic but rather limiting approach is to never allow multiple pointers to point to a single allocation, instead only allowing a single variable, struct field, or array element to hold each resource.
+We'll *disallow* assigning pointers, since that would create a copy of the pointer, as well as passing pointers as arguments, since both the caller and callee would have a variable.

+With this restriction, we can easily determine when memory need to be freed: just before the pointer holding this memory disappears -- a local variable going out of scope, or the parent data structure being freed.
+No other references to the held memory exist, so we can't double free or leak.

 Let's have a look at how this works:

 ```c
 {